BashayerGH/Trivia_API/backend/README.md

 ### GET '/questions'
-- Fetches a dictionary of questions which includes a slice of questions which are shown in one page, the total number of questions, the current category and a full of the full categories.
+- Fetches a dictionary of questions which includes a slice of questions which are shown in one page, the total number of questions, the current category and all the categories.
 - Request Arguments: int page (optional, 10 questions per page).
-- Returns: An object with six keys, a success flag, a question id, a question text, an answer text, a category id and a difficulty score.
+- Returns: An object with five keys, a success flag, questions, the total number of questions,the current category and all the categories.
 {
     'success' : a success flag,
     'questions' : upto ten questions in one page,